CCDirectLink/ccbot/doc/SETTINGS.md

 `nsfw-<GUILD ID>`: Boolean, effectively forcefully enables the per-guild `nsfw` setting.
 Example: `-util set-boolean nsfw-558469426765103135 true`

-'emotePath': Array of strings; guild IDs, from most important to least, from which to prioritize emotes.
+`emotePath`: Array of strings; guild IDs, from most important to least, from which to prioritize emotes.

 ## Per-Guild